raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 --- abstract

-This document defines a new DNS OPCODE, for DNS Stateful Operations (DSO).
+This document defines a new DNS OPCODE, DSO (tentatively 6), for DNS Stateful Operations.
 DSO messages are used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax.
-This document defines an initial set of TLVs, including ones used to manage session timeouts and termination, as well as defining new stateful operations not supported by the existing EDNS(0) mechanism.
+This document defines an initial set of three TLVs, used to manage session timeouts, termination, and encryption padding, and defines a framework for new stateful operations not supported by the existing EDNS(0) mechanism.

 --- middle